As Bombs Fall, A Neurosurgeon Tells How He Keeps Calm In Syria

 Where are you now?

-I'm in south Idlib, in a hospital where we have just moved into the basement [because of] the attacks.
+I'm in south Idlib [province], in a hospital where we have just moved into the basement [because of] the attacks.
 We have two operating rooms for all surgeries.
-We are now the only working hospital in south Idlib [province].
+We are now the only working hospital in south Idlib.

 How many patients are you able to see and treat a day?